 The other side of this coin is often overlooked, though.
 A lot of guys who shave to stay in top form get used to it.
-It's not uncommon for males to keep their legs neat and smooth long after they get out of the competitive scene.
-So, even though people have mixed opinions on shaved legs, if it makes you more comfortable, then do you.
+It's not uncommon for males to keep their legs neat and smooth long after getting out of the competitive scene.
+So, even though people have mixed opinions on shaved legs, if it makes you more comfortable, do you.
 That's especially true if you stay in shape and keep your legs sculpted.

-The other top reason to shave legs is for health benefits.
-This isn't an attempt to say that smooth legs are universally healthier than their hairy alternatives.
+The other top reason to shave legs is for health benefits; this isn't an attempt to say that smooth legs are universally healthier than their hairy alternatives.
 Rather, there are a lot of specific medical situations that can lead to shaving.
 Surgery is the most common, and a whole host of skin conditions are easier to treat when you're less bushy.
 Once again, the experience of being smooth can have unpredictable results.
-More than one legscaper in the world got started because of a medical treatment.
+More than one legscaper in the world got started because of medical treatment.

 A slight tangent to this idea can be found in tattoos.
 If you want quality art on your skin, you need to provide a clean canvas, and if that canvas is on your leg, that means shaving the stems.
 Even after the tattoo heals, plenty of people keep the area smooth to better display their art.
 So, if you're one of the many, many millions of people considering or sporting a leg tattoo, you might be joining the ranks of the leg-shaved.

 Leg grooming falls under the umbrella of male grooming.
 And, as we all know, one of the primary motivations for grooming is sex.
 If a little hair care improves your results in the bedroom, why wouldn't you do it?
 That said, the traditional notion is still that men should leave their legs alone.
 We'd wager that at least half of you reading this are operating under that assumption.
 Here's where we're going to turn your world upside down.\